 Co-Founder and CMO Courtney Spence founded Students of the World in 1999, where she rallied and inspired a generation of millennial story-tellers to produce purpose-based media stories for nonprofits working around the world.
 She mobilized students to partner with organizations like the Nature Conservancy, P&G Foundation, UNICEF, among others - and produced content in over 27 countries.
 Courtney also co-founded a purpose-driven creative agency, the CSpence Group.
 CSpence Group is committed to partnering with organizations driving change, and clients include the American Institute of Architects, Aurora Healthcare in Wisconsin, and Louisiana Calling - an organization dedicated to driving more young people into successful, lifelong careers.

 Head of Curriculum Mike Cammarano was pursuing a PhD in Computer Science at Stanford University before leaving to be employee number 1 at social-gaming company Playdom (acquired by Disney in 2010 for $763MM).
-Mike also worked at another tech startup that was acquired by Dropbox, where he joined as a Senior Engineer.
+Mike also worked at another tech startup that was acquired by Dropbox, where he joined as a Software Engineer.